-In LCA the environmental burdens are associated with process, product, or activity by identifying and quantifying energy and materials used, and wastes released to the environment.
+In LCA the environmental burdens are associated with а product, process, or activity by identifying and quantifying energy and materials used, and wastes released to the environment.
 Secondly one must assess the impact on the environment, of those energy and material uses and releases.
-Thus it is into divided several steps (Fig. 15).
+Thus it is divided into several steps (Fig. 15).